 With overwhelming support from the food access stakeholders exploring the TLD model, including financial support from Hopa Mountain and Mission West Community Development Partners, AERO stepped up to pivot Abundant Montana to this larger platform.
 We call this pivot Abundant 3.0.
 The pivot included taking a white label license from TLD, giving us access to a robust back-end system, marketing templates, and consultation support.

-In addition to financial assistance, these food access stakeholders (we call them our community collaborators and allies) played key roles in supporting Abundant Montana’s pivot, some as financial modeling and fundraising mentors, and some as strategic alliance mentors.
+In addition to financial assistance, the following food access stakeholders (we call them our community collaborators and allies) have played key roles in supporting Abundant Montana’s pivot, some as financial modeling and fundraising mentors, and some as strategic alliance mentors.
 In addition, Hopa Mountain, Montana Food Bank Network, Farm Hands Nourish (soon to be Land to Hand Montana), Harvest of the Month, Team Nutrition, and CFAC (Community Food & Agriculture Coalition) were instrumental in helping expand and update the Abundant MT directory listings.
+To this original cohort, we are proud to add Montana Farmers Union as a generous on-going sponsor of Abundant Montana.
 We thank you all!